bethanyabebe/water-tracker/README.md

 Water tracker attempts to alleviate this widespread problem.

+Our website allows users to:
+-input and update their daily water consumption
+-track the amount of water their drink
+-set daily goals for themselves
-Users can input and update their daily water consumption Allows them to track the amount of water their drink Enables reflection of past consumption, motivating users to drink more water!!
+-reflect of past consumption through graphs, motivating users to drink more water!!